akka/alpakka/docs/src/main/paradox/jms/consumer.md

 @java[@scaladoc[JmsConsumer](akka.stream.alpakka.jms.javadsl.JmsConsumer$)]@scala[@scaladoc[JmsConsumer](akka.stream.alpakka.jms.scaladsl.JmsConsumer$)] offers factory methods to consume JMS messages in a number of ways.

-This examples shows how to listen to a JMS queue and emit @javadoc[`javax.jms.Message`](javax.jms.Message) elements into the stream.
+This examples shows how to listen to a JMS queue and emit @javadoc[javax.jms.Message](javax.jms.Message) elements into the stream.

 The materialized value `JmsConsumerControl` is used to shut down the consumer (it is a @scaladoc[Killswitch](akka.stream.KillSwitch)) and offers the possibility to inspect the connectivity state of the consumer.